WilkoV/design-stats/README.md

 ✔ 165/165: Imported Raspberry Pi3  Model B Case from Cults3d
-✔ 165/165: Imported Raspberry Pi3  Model B Case from Printable ✔ 165/165: Imported Raspberry Pi3  Model B Case from Thingiverse ✔ 165 imported designs written to file data/export/import-designs.json
+✔ 165/165: Imported Raspberry Pi3  Model B Case from Printable ✔ 165/165: Imported Raspberry Pi3  Model B Case from Thingiverse ✔ 165 imported designs written to file data/export/importDesigns.json
 ```

-### 2.4. ds update-statistics command
+### 2.4. ds updateStatistics command

-`ds update-statistics` updates the statistics for all configured designs from all sources in the database.
+`ds updateStatistics` updates the statistics for all configured designs from all sources in the database.
 It performs following steps per design / source:

 - get the totals for downloads, likes, views, makes, remixes, comments, collections from the 3d printing sites:
 - calculate the daily and periodical data